At the grand opening of Aqua Studio on Monday, seven swimsuit-clad women slipped into a pool full of bikes and tried not to splash.

 Then came the pedaling.

 The 45-minute class included a familiar mix of in- and out-of-the-saddle sprints — but with the added resistance of a whole lot of H2O.
 At one point I looked down at the choppy water, expecting to see my legs moving like mad.
-Truth was: they were spinning no faster than the Laundromat’s slow cycle — and I could already feel the burn.
+Truth was: they were going no faster than the Laundromat’s slow cycle — and I could already feel the burn.

 The idea to bring the European fad stateside came from Esther Gauthier, a former fashion photography producer from France, who fell in love with the unique high-intensity workout while visiting Paris.
 The water workout was developed just three years ago by an Italian physical therapist to help injured athletes get back in the saddle — quite literally.